BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 - For Norepinephrine the values from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance with the PK model.
 For the impact on CO, we extrapolate value from @monnetNorepinephrineIncreasesCardiac2011.

-Note that for the effect of all drugs on CO, there is no study proposing a Hill curve.
+Note that for the effect of all drugs on CO, there is no study proposing a hill curve.
 Thus the hill curve parameters were computed to match experimental results.

+## Blood loss
+In addition to the effect of blood loss in the Pk systems.
+The very crude assumption that MAP and CO are proportional to the blood volume has been made in the simulator.
+The transient comportment of bleeding and transfusion does not verify this assumption however the steady-state experimental values do agree with it [@rinehartEvaluationNovelClosedloop2011].
+A more complex Hemodynamic model should be integrated to obtain better results.
+The simulator also takes into account the fact that the BIS pharmacodynamic depends on bleeding [@kuritaInfluenceHemorrhagicShock2009a] leading to a deeper hypnosis state.

 # Conclusion and Future development
 As shown in the available examples included in PAS, many functions are implemented to help further research on drug control during anesthesia.
 This package provides a full pipeline to design and test multidrug controllers on a wide variety of scenarios.
 In the future many improvements can be imagined to develop PAS: